nickbrandt/GitLab/doc/ci/examples/dast.md

 # Dynamic Application Security Testing with GitLab CI/CD

+CAUTION: **Caution:**
+The job definition shown below is supported on GitLab 11.5 and later versions.
+It also requires the GitLab Runner 11.5 or later.
+For earlier versions, use the [previous job definitions](#previous-job-definitions).

 [Dynamic Application Security Testing (DAST)](https://en.wikipedia.org/wiki/Dynamic_program_analysis) is using the popular open source tool [OWASP ZAProxy](https://github.com/zaproxy/zaproxy) to perform an analysis on your running web application.